Bullet Journal For Mental Health

 Be sure to keep them simple and realistic.

-You could start with small daily tasks like shower, brush hair and move your body.
+You could start with small daily tasks like showering, brushing hair and moving your body.
 Although somedays you will not feel like doing certain tasks, ticking off simple tasks can make you feel accomplished and more capable of attempting more challenging activities.

 2. Journaling Prompts For Mental Health